Irkka/dml/rules/index.md

 There are many ways to bring glory and wealth to your kingdom.
 Gathering resources and honest trading are but a single way to achieve your goals.

-Good luck!
+Good luck, Billy!

 # The Rules

-Welcome to Four Corners, your highness, the grand stage of all future acquisitions to be.
+Welcome to Four Corners, Billy, the grand stage of all future acquisitions to be.
+For a small fee I can explain the rules of acquisition.
 All possible scenarios that take place in Four Corners happen within the boundaries of these rules.
 By heeding to these rules anyone with an access to a deck of playing cards and two six-sided dice can start playing Dragon's Money Laundering immediately.

 In the game of Dragon's Money Laundering a deck of regular playing cards is used to represent various events, commodities and characters in the city of Four Corners.
 In addition to the deck of playing cards, the two six-sided dice introduce an another level of probabilities.
 They model the uncertain nature of doing business in the Realm, thus guiding Players to generally play it safe but to take the high risk when the odds are in their favor.